 Elon, North Carolina

 Tattoos are an accepted practice in our society.
 People get them for a number of reasons.
 Society approves of them and even many Christians have them.
-However, just because something is socially accepted does not necessarily mean that it is biblical.
+Many in the church have them.
 What does Scripture teach about tattoos?
+Are they biblical?
 Let’s start with some basic facts about tattoos.

 Facts About Tattoos